 Refine the king

-With the independent vendors seemingly putting pressure on Philip Morris International by coming out with some good, or very good, devices in the heat-not-burn marketplace (capitalism for the win!), it should come as no surprise at all that they are working hard to be at the forefront.
+With the independent vendors seemingly putting pressure on Philip Morris International by coming out with some good, or very good, devices in the heat-not-burn marketplace (capitalism for the win!), it should come as no surprise at all that they are working hard to be at the forefront of heated tobacco technology.

 When Big Boss dropped me a note to say I’d be getting an IQOS 3 DUO for review, I immediately went off to find out some more about it.
 What innovations did this new toy have?
 The first clue, naturally, was in the name – DUO.